citp/privacy-policy-historical/m/ma/mar/marineinsight.com.md

 (5) By participating in a survey where an email address is requested.
 We may also ask for other information at other times but at no time will you be required to share any personal information to gain complete access to our site.
 Marine Insight is an open community but email addresses are requested to participate in some of our features.

 ##  **Cookies and Web Beacons
 **

 Our collaborators, supporters and business partners may use cookies on our site such as advertisements, which maintain whether you have visited the site before or not.
 We do not have control over these cookies after permission to advertisers have been granted.
 However, no identifiable information is attached to such cookies.
-Users may opt out of the use of the DART cookie by visiting the [advertising opt-out page](http://www.google.com/policies/privacy/ads/).
+Users may opt out of the use of the DART cookie by visiting the [advertising opt-out page](https://adssettings.google.com/authenticated?hl=en).
 (Alternatively, you can direct users to opt out of a third-party vendor’s use of cookies by visiting the Network Advertising Initiative [opt-out page](http://www.networkadvertising.org/choices/).)

+We partner with a third-party ad network to either display advertising on our Site or to manage our advertising on other sites.
+Our ad network partner uses cookies and Web beacons to collect non-personally identifiable information about your activities on this and other Web sites to provide you targeted advertising based upon your interests.
+If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking [here](http://preferences-mgr.truste.com/).
+Please note this does not opt you out of being served advertising.
+You will continue to receive generic ads.

+The User can allow or forbid the use and acceptance of cookies on his/her computer.
+If cookies are blocked by the User, it may prevent the User from being able to register or perform other interactive functions of the Site, but it will not affect the User’s ability to perform general navigation within the Site.

+Email information collected for sending newsletters or promotional mails is not stored or used for any other purpose.
+That information is not shared with any other parties.

 ##  **Tracking**

 In addition to basic contact information, our analytic trackers may also collect information that is in no way personally identifiable.
 We use regular analytic applications in order to track the visits to our site, which in turn includes the domain name, time, date and page visited.
 This may include the operating system you are working on, the Internet browser you are using, and the screen resolution of your computer.

 ##  **External Links**

 This Website includes links to external sites as well including product sales.
 Marine Insight is not responsible for external websites’ privacy policies, practices, content of such Websites or prices changes.

 ##  **Advertisements**

 We employ external Ad service companies for the display of advertisements on our site.
 Some of ads displayed may use cookies, but we do not have personal details or access to personal information.

 Some of the advertisers we employ are Google Adsense, Chitika, etc. Since we display Google AdSense, we in fact must inform that Google AdSense uses DoubleClick Dart cookie, as to provide ‘ads tailored to your interests’.
-In order to provide additional details, we have added a direct link for further information regarding [DoubleClick Dart cookie](https://www.doubleclickbygoogle.com/) and Google AdSense [Privacy Policy](http://www.google.com/policies/privacy/ads/) (Marine Insight’s [Privacy Policy for Google Adsense](http://www.marineinsight.com/marine-insight-google-adsense-privacy-policy/)). and means to opt out of DoubleClick Dart cookies.
+In order to provide additional details, we have added a direct link for further information regarding [DoubleClick Dart cookie](https://www.doubleclickbygoogle.com/) and Google AdSense [Privacy Policy](http://www.google.com/policies/privacy/ads/) (Marine Insight’s [Privacy Policy for Google Adsense](https://www.marineinsight.com/marine-insight-google-adsense-privacy-policy/)). and means to opt out of DoubleClick Dart cookies.

 Information about your visit to this site, such as number of times you have viewed an ad (but not your name, address, or other personal information), is used to serve ads to you on this site.
 And, in the course of serving advertisements to this site, third party advertisers may place or recognize a unique cookie on your browser

 Any information you disclose voluntarily on our comments page or in any properties hosted by Marine Insight become public information.
 Marine Insight is a public forum.
 We cannot control the action of our site users and advise you to use your discretion in sharing information about yourself on the Internet.
 All information sharing is optional and done so at your own risk.
 Privacy is a very personal matter and we encourage you to be careful and responsible when disclosing personal information online.

 ##  **Disclaimer**

 Marine Insight provides content based on experiences of maritime professionals, with appropriate citing to academic and online references.
 While we may hope to provide the most updated and accurate information, Marine Insight makes no representation to accuracy, up-to-date, compatibility or validity of the content, and will not be liable or held accountable for errors, loss, injury or damage arising from its presence at Marine Insight.
 If inquiring further specific details, it is always recommended to find official documentation provided by company, product or academic books you are interested in.

 ##  **Marine Insight Comment Policy**

 We never censor comments based on political or ideological point of view or of a critical nature.
 However, we reserve the right to delete those comments that are off-topic, “spammy” in nature, abusive, use excessive foul language, or include ad hominem attacks.